ethanavatar/nvim_rs/README.md

 # nvim_rs

-A neovim configuration written in Rust using [noib3/nvim-oxi](https://github.com/noib3/nvim-oxi).
+A neovim configuration written in Rust using [noib3/nvim-oxi](https://github.com/noib3/nvim-oxi) and [mlua-rs/mlua](https://github.com/mlua-rs/mlua).

-Created mostly for fun/as a joke, but maybe I'll actually switch to it at some point lol.
+Started as a joke, but turns out it's actually pretty nice, and now I'm actually using it as my daily setup.

 Current features:
 - 4-space indents